scipy-india/scipy-india.github.io/about.md

 - Promoting the use of the Python programming language and its scientific libraries in research and development across India
 - Encouraging contributions and collaborations among Indian researchers and developers in the world of free and open source software, and building a strong network of professionals and enthusiasts in the field of scientific computing in India
-- Organising events, workshops, and conferences, and engaging in outreach activities to facilitate knowledge sharing and skill development in scientific computing
+- Organising workshops, conferences and sprints, and engaging in outreach activities to facilitate knowledge sharing and skill development in scientific computing
 - Advocating for access to open science, open code, open data and open education practices in India.
 - and more!